plentymarkets/docs-raw/plentyInterface/Basket.md

 <pre>public <strong>load</strong>():<a href="basket#basket_models_basket">Basket</a>
 </pre>

-Load basket from current customer session
+Gets the shopping cart from current customer session.

 ## Exceptions<a name="basket_basket_exceptions"></a>
 ### BasketItemCheckException<a name="basket_exceptions_basketitemcheckexception"></a>